Jomcraft-Network/DefaultSettings/README.md

 > [!CAUTION]
 > Heavily WIP, things will be broken!

-This branch is intended to be used by other branches as an dependency. **It does not do anything by itself**.
+This branch is intended to be used by other branches as a dependency. **It does not do anything by itself**.

 ##### License